P1-Ro/mini-remote-downloader/README.md

 ![Screenshot of web interface](https://github.com/P1-Ro/mini-remote-downloader/blob/master/screenshot.png)

 ### Request
-To start downloading simply make `POST` request on `http://{SERVER_ADDRESS}:9000/download/` with JSON which looks like this:
+To start downloading simply make `POST` request on `http://{SERVER_ADDRESS}:9000/download/` with JSON body which looks like this:
 ```
 {
     "url": "http://example.com",     // url to be downloaded